EvolOfThings/Evoluron/Evoluron.md

 - Take a break.
 Take a vacation.
 Be in a nature.

 - Toxic relationship is a vile that adsorbs your hard earned life's moral and wisdom.

+- Process is what achieves the end goal, no matter how unrealistic the goal may seem at your current skill level.